dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 Otherwise, it would accumulate references to spans abandoned by the user without ending them and therefore potentially leak memory.
-If weak references are not supported or suitable to be used, the timeout parameter `maxSpanDurationMillis` should be added for this processor.
+If weak references are not supported or suitable to be used, the timeout parameter `maxSpanAgeMillis` should be added for this processor.
 Unfinished spans which were first provided to the processor longer ago than this timeout are dropped from the list of watched spans and therefore updates will no longer be reported for them.
 This timeout, however, should only apply to this processor and MUST NOT affect spans